Accelerating Detailed Routing Convergence through Offline Reinforcement Learning: Experimental Results

 \subsection{Methodology}

 For our experimental evaluation, we implement a comprehensive pipeline to train, deploy, and validate our reinforcement learning approach.
 For deployment, we developed a real-time inference pipeline using TorchScript and LibTorch to integrate the saved feature scaler and trained policy directly into OpenROAD's C++ detailed router.
 This implementation extracts the relevant state variables at the end of each routing iteration and feeds them into the trained RL policy to predict optimal weight configurations for the subsequent iteration.
 To evaluate performance, we conducted comparative experiments between the baseline (default) weight configurations and RL-predicted weights across 29 standard and benchmark circuits, with 10 being unseen test benchmarks from ISPD19.
-Our benchmarks were run on an AMD EPYC 9275F CPU @ 4.1 GHz with 768 GB of DDR5 RAM and 48 threads.
+Our benchmarks were run on an AMD EPYC 9275F CPU @ 4.1 GHz with 768 GB of DDR5 RAM.
+All training was performed on this platform, as the data collection time far outweighed the model training time.
 The runtime for each benchmark was averaged over 10 runs for each configuration (default and RL-guided).
 Runtimes for our approach include policy inference overhead, which was measured to be about 2s each run.